There pass the careless people

 Lie lost my heart and soul.

-We are busy working to bring A.E.Housman's "There pass the careless people" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring A.E.Housman's "There pass the careless people" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "There pass the careless people" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.